jestnot/dnd-notes/content/World of Kyrka/Places/Nation - Vangsta/Vangstan Government/Nyvaluta.md

+---
+title: Nyvaluta ("New Money")
+draft: false
+tags:
+---
 Nyvaluta ("NAI-vah-LOO-tah," meaning "New Money" in dwarvish) is a group who publicly disagrees with Gamvaluta's policies.